jbeiroa/thereisnohr/docs/stage-3-ingestion.md

-# Stage 3 (Start): PDF Ingestion Pipeline with Metaflow
+# Stage 3 (In Progress): PDF Ingestion Pipeline with Metaflow

-This document covers the first Stage 3 implementation slice: ingesting PDF resumes, parsing them, and persisting records into Postgres using Metaflow orchestration.
+This document covers the current Stage 3 implementation state: PDF ingestion, parser hardening work, and persistence into Postgres using Metaflow orchestration.

 ## 1) Legacy reuse analysis